jessvanos/ab-net-zero-grid-model/README.md

 -   *Eval_CapChange* : Shows net capacity changes each year.
 The first year of data does not have a prior capacity to compare to, so it is not used.

--   *TotalCapChange* : Shows capacity changes each year, inlcudes additions and retirements.
+-   *TotalCapChange* : Shows capacity changes each year, includes additions and retirements.

 -   *Units* : Unit specific bar chart showing builds by unit for certain resource type (ex: "WND").